 In Santa Monica, a substance abuse clinic offered choice beach housing at no cost to alcoholics who agreed to attend a certain number of counseling sessions.
 In New York, patients were paid in top-of-the-line sneakers!

-These schemes are usually found in urban areas although we have seen some schemes involving pill mills and pain management clinics in very rural towns.
+These schemes are usually found in urban areas although we have seen some schemes involving pill mills and pain management clinics in rural towns.

 Several states including New Jersey and Texas have made patient recruitment schemes punishable by prison.

 Any federally funded healthcare is covered by the federal Anti Kickback Statute.
 Since states pick up a significant portion of Medicaid funding, it is always helpful to know if the state has its own anti kickback law.
 39 states do.

 The state laws are often broader than the federal law.
 That means some activities or payments that might not be illegal under federal law could violate state law.

 Like the federal law, state anti-kickback laws typically pay rewards for inside information about the kickback.